cj-mills/christianjmills/_pages/about.md

 ## Then I can help:

-- Approach projects with a holistic perspective.
-Can see both sides (the Unity side and the deep learning side)
+- Provide a cross-disciplinary perspective that considers the needs of the deep learning project and those of the larger Unity project.
-- Assess viability and develop a proof-of-concept before committing to expensive coding.
+- Assess the viability of a deep learning feature and develop a proof-of-concept before committing to expensive coding.
-- Able to make good risk-management decisions about using immature tooling when it offers an innovation, speed, or capabilities advantage.
+- Make risk-management decisions about using immature tooling when it offers an innovation, speed, or capabilities advantage.